speechbrain/speechbrain.github.io/index.md

 # Join us!
 Thanks to our [sponsors](#Sponsors), we are hiring talented interns (3-6 months internships) at Mila (Montréal) with the core development team.
 The ideal candidate is a PhD student with a strong experience in both PyTorch and speech technologies.

-If you are interested to hear more about these opportunities, please contact speechbrainproject@gmail.com.
+If you are interested to hear more about these opportunities, please **contact us at *speechbrainproject@gmail.com***.

 # Current Sponsors